Skip to content

 library(org.Hs.eg.db)

-# cowplot: a package for combining multiple plots
+# cowplot: package for combining multiple plots

 install.packages("cowplot") # To install the package missing in the current RStudio env